morganericsson/msengcs/coursedescs/4DV013_InformationVisualization2.md

 After completing the course the student is expected to:

-1. Knowledge and understanding
+*1. Knowledge and understanding*

 1. Define and explain visualization techniques (regarding interaction and visual representation) and example tools for special data sets and applications domains
 2. Describe validation and evaluation methods for information visualization tools and approaches
 3. Describe the most important challenges in the field

-2. Skills and abilities
+*2. Skills and abilities*

 1. Represent data by expressive and effective visualizations using state-of-the-art methods, software, and tools
 2. Implement new interactive visualizations for more complex and larger data sets; where required with a focus on specific application domains or analysis problems

-3. Judgement and approach
+*3. Judgement and approach*

 1. Critically reflect on the discussed visualization and interaction approaches in the light of current theories and research
 2. Make well-grounded design choices in the context of various tasks and data constraints

 ## Course contents